rubixvi/XRL-HXR-Domains/contract/README.md

 ## Overview

 The `HXRDomain` smart contract is designed to manage `.hxr` domains on the Hedera network.
-This contract supports the registration, renewal, transfer, and management of domains.
-It also includes functionalities to set DNS records, associate wallet addresses, and link IPFS hashes to domains.
+This contract supports domain registration, renewal, transfer and management.
+It also includes functionalities to set DNS records, associate wallet addresses and link IPFS hashes to domains.

 ## Features